Piraña (Efteling): History and details

-First river rapids ride in Europe.
+In 2023, the ride closed for an €8 million renovation.
+Seven months later, the ride reopened.

 The ride

 The ride starts with a descent through a dark tunnel, which opens up into a broad section of rapids in which the rafts can even overtake one another.
 The rafts then pass two waterfalls.
 In some cases the rafts line up in such a way that unlucky visitors will get a quick shower from the very edge of the falls.
 After this the river narrows.
 The area between the waterfalls offers visitors a chance to watch the boats go by.
 After the waterfalls there is a narrow passage with another overpass.
 In hot summers there will be a water jet from the wall to ensure that the boats will be splashed.
 The rapids get more intense throughout the ride, until it passes the narrow pass.
 After this pass it will drift between two waterfalls which are literally two walls of water.
 After passing the last waterfall the ride ends with more intense rapids.
 From the exit a walk can be made around the ride, using Inca rope bridges.

 The ride is based on pre-Columbian cultures, whose styles can be found everywhere: